 Alfredo Rodriguez Brings Fresh Style to Jazz

-I had the opportunity to talk to Alfredo Rodriguez ahead of his visit to Seattle, and covered everything from his musical formation in Cuba, his influences, his approach to music and life, to his recent projects and new CD.
+I had the opportunity to talk to Alfredo Rodriguez in an exclusive interview with Latino Music Cafe.
+We covered everything from his musical formation in Cuba, to his influences, his approach to music and life, and his recent projects and new album “Sounds of Space”.

 Alfredo’s Musical Development in Cuba and Influences: